Last updated on March 30, 2021

 Fresh air and quiet is a plus.
 The AUC campus, within walking distance, offers facilities such as a small grocery market and an extensive sports complex.
 A lot of entertainment options and commercial areas are functioning in the area.
 Also, AUC has established a special shuttle bus from the new housing development to commercial areas nearby.
 Click here for the shuttle bus schedule.
-Another option is to use the regular AUC buses that leave the campus throughout the day during weekdays to go to several neighborhoods of Cairo, including downtown Cairo, El Rehab, Maadi and Zamalek.
+Another option is to use the regular AUC buses that leave the campus throughout the day during weekdays to go to several Cairo neighborhoods, including downtown Cairo, El Rehab, Maadi, and Zamalek.
 Click here for the schedule of the routes.

-Travel times to other areas of Cairo are roughly expected to range from approximately 40 minutes (Maadi, Heliopolis and Nasr City) to an hour (Garden City and Downtown), possibly longer for Zamalek.
+Travel times to other Cairo areas are roughly expected to range from approximately 40 minutes (Maadi, Heliopolis, and Nasr City) to an hour (Garden City and Downtown), possibly longer for Zamalek.
 It may require more time at the end of the day owing to traffic congestion.

-However, there are schools in New Cairo including the New Cairo British International School, the Canadian International School, Choueifat International School, Modern English School, and the American International School.
+There are schools in New Cairo, including the New Cairo British International School, the Canadian International School, Choueifat International School, Modern English School, and the American International School.
 Usually, these schools provide transportation, but it is always wise to check with them while registering.

 New Cairo is only 90 km from Ain El Sokhna.
 Ain El Sokhna is known for its crystal waters and pristine beaches.